Brewers trade 2 relievers, acquire SS Adames from Rays

 The acquisition of Adames gives the Brewers some help at shortstop, which had been a growing concern.
 The Brewers began a weekend series at Cincinnati on Friday having lost 12 of their last 16 games to fall below .500.

-Milwaukee handed its starting shortstop job to 23-year-old Luis Urías this year and showed its faith in him last month by trading Orlando Arcia to the Atlanta Braves.
+Milwaukee handed its starting shortstop job to the 23-year-old Urias this year and showed its faith in him last month by trading Orlando Arcia to the Atlanta Braves.
 Arcia had been the Brewers’ starting shortstop from 2017-20.

 ”We’ve been talking with Tampa about Willy for months, really,” Stearns said. ”And it just got going again over the past week and we were able to get a deal done this morning.”